Top Things That Tattoo Artists Hate

 3. Talking on the Phone

-Putting your phone on speaker is rude in just about any public setting, but it can be especially so when you’re receiving service.
+Putting your phone on speaker is rude in just about any public setting, though it can be especially so when you’re receiving service.
 Nobody appreciates it when the person they’re trying to speak to prioritizes their phone over the conversation at hand.

 As anybody who’s ever gotten a tattoo can tell you, quality work doesn’t come cheap.
-Artists will charge a premium for their time, talent, and experience.
+Artists will charge a premium for their time, talent and experience.
 On average, a small tattoo can cost anywhere between $50 and $250, while a medium-sized tattoo may run up to $450.

 Most artists will tell you the cost of a tattoo upfront during your consultation.
-They factor in considerations such as how many sessions the tattoo will take, the complexity of the design, the size, and more.
+They factor in considerations such as how many sessions the tattoo will take, the complexity of the design, the size and more.

 Tattoo artists tend to be firm in their prices.
 While some may offer deals and discounts, haggling is generally frowned upon.
 If a quote is too high, don’t try to knock it down.
-Either wait until you have the cash to afford an artist’s price or shop around for other options in your area.
+Either wait until you have the cash to afford an artist’s price, or shop around for other options in your area.

 5. Bringing an Entourage

 A large group of people can be distracting at best and dangerous at worse.
-It makes it more of a challenge to keep things sterile, and it can crowd an artist’s working space.
+It makes it more of a challenge to keep things sterile and it can crowd an artist’s working space.
 Many artists are also uncomfortable with the idea of theft and property damage.